We recommend that you maintain 3 functional types of installs:

 In the same /web folder, edit in a text editor the ConnectionStrings.config file to make the following changes:

 Data Source – This is the server/instance name where SQL is installed.
-If installing on a local server, this will often be simply ‘localhost’ or the machine name.
+If installing on a local server, this will often be simply ‘localhost’ or the machine name (check the value in your SQL Server Management Studio app).

 Initial Catalog – This is the name of the database you created in step 3, above.